-Calculating pour cost percentage is one of the most effective ways to increase your bar profits since that’s the gross margin your business makes on what you sell.
+Calculating pour cost percentage is one of the most effective ways to increase bar profits since that’s the gross margin your business makes on what you sell.
 Furthermore, it also reveals potential inefficiencies like over-pouring, spillage, undocumented comps, poorly-priced menu items, and even theft.
 Pour cost can be calculated by dividing the item’s inventory usage with the cost of goods sold (COGS):

 Pour Cost = (Inventory Usage ÷ COGS) x 100